armory/docs/content/en/docs/armory-agent/agent-mtls.md

 You need the following to configure mTLS:

+* `CA.crt`
 * Clouddriver certificate and private key
-* `CA.crt`
+* Agent certificate and private key

-You can create a certificate and keys like this:
+For testing, you can create a self-signed certificate and keys like this:

 ```bash
 # The first step is to create a certificate authority (CA) that both the Agent and Clouddriver trust